 Business needs for hybrid clouds include the performance of the network when accessing data and applications.
 There are two factors to consider, latency and throughput.
 Latency is defined as the time taken for a data transaction request to complete a round trip between the sender and the receiver.
 One of the many options offered by the various cloud providers is the location of their servers.
 In the case of AWS, Azure, and Google Cloud, the servers are spread out throughout the world.
 The location of the data and applications impacts the latency of serving that data.
 This is especially important for transactional database access.
 Each of the cloud service providers offers a simple web-based method for determining network latency.

 Beyond the questions of performance, there are other issues concerned with data residency.
 For example, there are multiple categories of sensitive data, including personal data, trade controlled data, regulated data.
 The location and movement of data needs to be understood, monitored and managed.
 In a cloud solution, the question becomes: what knowledge of and access to the customer’s data does the custodian (cloud service provider) have, and who is at risk for storing data that may contravene local laws?
 What access does the provider/processor have to the data?
-Answers to these questions are an important aspect to determining whether data is best stored in the cloud or on-premise.
+Answers to these questions are an important aspect to determining whether data is best stored in the cloud or on-premises.

 Benefits of the Hybrid Approach